Dizzy Dean: Broadcasting career

 While doing a game on CBS, Dean once said, over the open mic, "I don't know why they're calling this the Game of the Week.
 There's a much better game, Dodgers and Giants, over on NBC."
 Every so often, he would sign off by saying, "Don't fail to miss tomorrow's game!"
 During rain delays, he was famous for off-key renditions of the "Wabash Cannonball".
-These manglings of the language only endeared Dean to fans, being a precursor of such beloved ballplayers-turned-broadcasters as Ralph Kiner, Herb Score, and Jerry Coleman.
+These manglings of the language only endeared Dean to fans, being a precursor of such beloved tongue-tangled ballplayers-turned-broadcasters as Ralph Kiner, Herb Score, and Jerry Coleman.

 An English teacher once wrote to him, complaining that he shouldn't use the word "ain't" on the air, as it was a bad example to children.
 On the air, Dean said, "A lot of folks who ain't sayin' 'ain't,' ain't eatin'.
 So, Teach, you learn 'em English, and I'll learn 'em baseball."